RIT-MESH/ROS2-Robotics-Developer-Course---Using-ROS2-In-Python/10Visualization_Tools/README.md

 The first tool we will use is called Orvis, which is a3d visualization tool to run it.
-Let's open a new terminal and run RVIZ two.
+Let's open a new terminal and run rviz2.

 When it opens, we can see a series of panels, so go ahead and maximize the window.
 This main dark colored section is actually a3d view window.